HD 102365: Search for planets

 The primary star has been believed to be orbited by a Neptune-like planet with a minimum mass 9.3 times that of the Earth.
 The orbital period of this planet is 122.1 days.
 No other planets have been discovered orbiting this star.
 Initially detected in 2012 by Doppler spectroscopy (radial velocity method), a 2013 study was unable to confirm this planet, but it was detected again in a 2023 study.
 Evidence suggested the radial velocity variations are indeed caused from the orbital motion of a planet, and not from intrinsic processes arising from the star.
 However, it was again undetected in ESPRESSO observations taken by a 2025 study, which found evidence that the radial velocity variations instead arise from the star's magnetic field.
 Similarly, another 2025 paper also reported a non-detection.
+The NASA Exoplanet Archive demoted the planet to false positive status in April 2026.

 An examination of this system in the infrared did not reveal an excess emission that would otherwise suggest the presence of a circumstellar debris disk.